pantheon-systems/documentation/source/content/guides/secrets/01-introduction.md

 * Overridable: secrets could be overridden at environment level when needed.

-Support Community submitted bugs and feature requests can be found in the plugin, SDK or Drupal module issue queues.
+Support Community-submitted bugs and feature requests can be found in the plugin, SDK or Drupal module issue queues.
 You can create an issue in the corresponding component if you don't see your bug or feedback listed.

 [Contact Support](https://dashboard.pantheon.io/#support/support/all) if you have questions or need help with Terminus.